VictorMorenoJimenez/IV/README.md

 For deploying our project we choosed Azure because it gives you 100$ of free credits if you have a proper student license.
 We choosed to deploy our app on a Kubernetes cluster, the full process and explanation [here](https://github.com/VictorMorenoJimenez/IV/blob/master/docs/kubernetes.md)

 ### Deployment on Azure from github with CI
-Azure it's a great solution for fast and stable deployments.
+Azure is a great solution for fast and stable deployments.
 For small projects you can also benefit from it's free tiers.
 Check [here](https://github.com/VictorMorenoJimenez/IV/blob/master/docs/azureCI.md) to follow the whole process.

 ### Deployment on Heroku from github with CI
 Heroku offers a free way to easy and fast deploy your app to the cloud!
 With the heroku things are made easy, check [here](https://github.com/VictorMorenoJimenez/IV/blob/master/docs/herokuCI.md) to depoy on Heroku.